 The Department of Chemistry and Biochemistry adheres and expands on the principal obligations of UAF faculty and the UAF Graduate School to present graduate students with every opportunity to prosper and succeed in their graduate experience.
 Students are obligated to maintain good academic standing and make adequate progress in their research.
-M.S. students pursuing their degree full time usually graduate within three years, and Ph.D. candidates usually graduate within four to five years.
+M.S. students pursuing their degree full time usually graduate within two to three years, and Ph.D. candidates usually graduate within four to five years.

 Students must satisfy all program requirements as described in the UAF course catalog.
 Be sure to familiarize yourself with your program's requirements as you are making your Graduate Study Plan.

 Many graduate courses are offered on an every-other-year schedule, so students should take courses, particularly their core courses, when they are offered.
 Students should take seminar (Chem 692) at some point in their first year as a first experience in preparing oral presentations.
 Environmental Chemistry students should take Research Presentation Techniques (Chem 691) in their second year to prepare for their M.S. thesis defense or Ph.D. comprehensive examinations.
 Biochemistry students should take Biochemistry Seminar (Chem 688) to develop professional skills.
 Students must earn at least a B in 400 level courses and must maintain a cumulative GPA of 3.0 to be considered in good standing.